Jo Lindner: Death

-Shortly after his partner's publication, fellow bodybuilder Noel Deyzel confirmed his death on Instagram in an emotional post, after which Jo's girlfriend Nicha also posted a series of pictures on Instagram, citing his true cause of death – an aneurysm.
-According to his girlfriend's statements, he felt a pain in his neck for several days, but they did not realize it could be something life-threatening.
+Shortly after his partner's publication, bodybuilder Noel Deyzel confirmed Lindner's death on Instagram in a post, after which Lindner's girlfriend Nicha also posted a series of pictures on Instagram, citing aneurysm as his cause of death.
+According to his girlfriend's statements, Lindner felt a pain in his neck for several days, but they did not realize it could lead to life-threatening conditions.

-He was cremated in Thailand and some of the ashes were buried in the family grave in his native Cham.
+Lindner was cremated in Thailand and some of the ashes were buried in the family grave in his native Cham.

-Fans likened him to Zyzz and as a constant source for inspiration on their own gym journey among an outpour of solidarity on his Instagram.
+Fans likened Lindner to Zyzz and as a constant source for inspiration on their own gym journey among an outpour of solidarity on his Instagram.
 Lindner was known for addressing his followers as brazza/brazzer ("brother") and posting views about life in general.